Dencyapex/dencyapex.github.io/_posts/2015-01-01-welcome-to-jekyll.md

 In conducting the Security Audit, the following steps were followed:

 ## Step 1

-# Review Botium Toys: Scope, goals, and risk assessment report, with a focus on
+Review Botium Toys:  Scope, goals, and risk assessment report, with a focus on:

+a) The assets currently managed by the IT department

+b) The bullet points under “Additional comments” in the Risk assessment section

 {% highlight ruby %}
 def print_hi(name)
 puts "Hi, #{name}"